cta-observatory/lst-crab-performance-paper-2023/README.md

 # LST Crab performance paper

-This repository includes code and data to reproduce the figures of the paper entitled _Observations of the Crab Nebula and Pulsar with the Large-Sized Telescope prototype of the Cherenkov Telescope Array_ for the CTA LST collaboration.
+This repository includes code and data to reproduce the figures (only the data points, not the entire data analysis) of the paper entitled _Observations of the Crab Nebula and Pulsar with the Large-Sized Telescope prototype of the Cherenkov Telescope Array_ for the CTA LST collaboration.

 ## How to run this repository